 Author: Kathleen Ann Gonzalez

 Summary: Are you taking on a new role at your writing project?
 Are you both excited and nervous?
-If so, then joining this journey of stepping into the role of a site leader may help set you at ease.
-The author confirms what we know deep down: trusting your writing project instincts and staying true to NWP core principles lead to positive outcomes and experiences.
-Highlights not to be missed include several concrete strategies and suggestions on how to help writing groups develop community and maintain momentum throughout an institute.
+If so, then following Kathleen Gonzalez’s journey as she stepped into a key leadership at her site may help set you at ease.
+Her story confirms what we know deep down: trusting your writing project instincts and staying true to NWP core principles will lead to positive experiences and outcomes.
+In the process of telling her story, Gonzalez shares several concrete strategies and suggestions for how to help writing groups develop community and maintain momentum throughout an institute.

 Original Date of Publication: May-June 2001